Updated May 16, 2023

-Central Urban Métis Federation Inc. (CUMFI) had been envisioning providing affordable homes for Elders for multiple decades before it became a reality this year.
-The Round Prairie Elders’ Lodge broke ground in April, and the first Elders moved in Nov.
-30.
+Central Urban Métis Federation Inc. (CUMFI) had been envisioning providing affordable homes for Elders for multiple decades before it became a reality in 2021.
+The Round Prairie Elders’ Lodge broke ground in April 2021, and the first Elders moved in Nov.
+30, 2021.

 The rent is 30 per cent below market for some of the suites — a feat that was only possible thanks to support from an astounding six funding sources.